ibm-cloud-docs/cephaas/block_storage_volume_sds_manage.md

 1. In the **Volume** details page, click the `Actions` button.
 3. From the Actions menu, you can click **Rename** OR you can click the `edit` icon next to the **Name**.
 4. Provide a new valid **Name**.
 Valid volume names can include a combination of lowercase alpha-numeric characters (a-z, 0-9) and the hyphen (-), up to 63 characters.
 The names must begin with a lowercase letter and must be unique.
-For example, if you create two volumes with the same name in the same service instance, an error "volume name already exists" is displayed.
+For example, if you create two volumes with the same name in the same service instance, an error "volume name exists" is displayed.
-5. Click **Rename** to confirm renaming of the volume.
+5. Click **Rename** to confirm the renaming of the volume.

 ### Expand block volume size from list view page